Denver Car Accident Lawyers

 Types of Compensation You Can Receive

-Although there is no ‘set value of compensation’ a victim of an auto collision can expect to recover, the following factors may add value to your personal claim:
+Although there is no set value of compensation the victim of an auto collision can expect to recover, the following factors may add value to a claim:

-- Medical Bills – Compensation for current and future medical treatment, rehabilitation, and care for injuries sustained can be recovered.
+- Medical Bills – The cost of current and future medical treatment and rehabilitation can be recovered.

-- Loss of Wages – Compensation is available for current and future wages that you cannot earn as a result of reduced capacity to work in part of injuries.
+- Loss of Wages – Compensation is available for current and future wages that you cannot earn as a result of reduced capacity to work due to your injuries.